 Steel doors won’t warp, crack, delaminate, or fall apart due to the effects of weather.
 And, because most are made of hot-dipped, galvanized steel that is vinyl clad or given a baked-on polyester finish, they don’t rust or require repainting as often as do wood doors.
 Most warranties guarantee the door won’t rust for as long as you own the house, but they do not guarantee against fading.
 On the downside, steel does dent and can be difficult to repair.

 Premium-quality steel doors have cores of rigid polystyrene or polyurethane foam insulation.
 Not only does this insulation help keep the garage warm in winter and cool in summer, but it makes the door lighter, quieter, and easier to operate.
-Plus, it is less likely to sag over time.
+In addition, it is less likely to sag over time.

 You can usually discern a steel door’s quality both by its thickness and the thickness of its cladding.
 A premium door is often a full 2 inches thick, filled with insulation, and clad in 24-gauge steel.
 Less-expensive doors are thinner and made of 28-gauge steel (the lower the number, the thicker the metal).